Skip to content

 Empty (a blank value) userState is UNKNOWN or REQUIRED.

-According to regulations in some jurisdictions and regions, when the following changes occur in game apps, the game app side must notify parents of the changes and request approval for minor users to continue using the app:
+According to regulations in certain jurisdictions and regions, when the following changes occur in a game app, the game app must notify the parent or guardian of the change and request approval for a minor to continue using the app.

-• Changes to data collected, stored, or shared
+• Changes to data being collected, stored, or shared

 • Addition of new in-app purchases or advertising features

-The game app side can decide when to notify changes and request approval.
-The method for notifying changes by each marketplace is as follows:
+The game app can determine when to notify of changes and request approval.
+The method of notifying changes for each marketplace is as follows:

-For apps distributed to the Apple App Store market, call the showAgeRangeUpdatePermission API directly in the app to notify parents of important changes and request approval.
+For apps distributed on Apple App Store, directly call the showAgeRangeUpdatePermission API from the app to notify the parent or guardian of important changes and request approval.

 Note

-When writing the description parameter passed in the showAgeRangeUpdatePermission API, use concise and easy-to-understand language so that parents can clearly understand what has changed in the app.
-Parents will make approval decisions based on this parameter description.
+When writing the description parameter passed in the showAgeRangeUpdatePermission API, use concise and easy-to-understand language so that the parent or guardian can clearly understand what has changed in the app.
+The parent or guardian will decide whether to approve based on this parameter description.

-The example code for calling the showAgeRangeUpdatePermission API is as follows:
+The following is an example code for calling the showAgeRangeUpdatePermission API.

 using hive;